frehberg/async-hsm/README.md

 "The total code size is a few lines of code"

-"Parallel states are formed by multiple composites, bound by a async-await compsition."
+"Parallel states are formed by multiple composites, bound by an async-await compsition."

 ## Features
 * Hierarchical State Compositions